raideno/convex-billing/packages/docs/index.md

 **NOTE:** All the exposed actions are internal.
 You can create wrappers to expose them as public actions if needed.
 The persistence layer serves to sync the subscription data from Stripe to the Convex database.
 Two persistence implementations are provided: `KVStore` using Upstash Redis and `ConvexStore` using your Convex database itself.
 You can also implement your own persistence layer by implementing the `Persistence` interface.

-Register the webhook HTTP route.
+Register the HTTP routes (webhooks and callback url).

 ```ts
 // convex/http.ts